danlawless/auracle/book/vol-1-decoder/chapters/07-manipulation-in-relationships.md

 - They may have a new partner immediately ("supply replacement")
 - They may return ("hoovering") when you start to recover

+### Sexualized Control Dynamics

+Sexual dynamics in narcissistic relationships are rarely just about sex.
+They're about power, control, and the maintenance of the bond.

+**How sexuality becomes a control mechanism:**

+**Withholding as punishment:**
+- Sex withdrawn after conflict (you "don't deserve" closeness)
+- Affection becomes a reward for compliance
+- Physical intimacy used as leverage

+**Flooding as control:**
+- Intense sexuality after arguments to "reset" without repair
+- Love bombing through physical connection
+- Creating dependence on their sexual attention

+**Criticism disguised as preference:**
+- Comments about your body framed as "helpful"
+- Comparison to others (exes, porn, ideals)
+- "You'd be more attractive if..."
+- Controlling how you dress, groom, present yourself

+**Boundary violations normalized:**
+- Pressure presented as passion
+- "I can't help myself around you" (making their behavior your responsibility)
+- Pushing past discomfort and reframing it as desire
+- Your "no" treated as negotiable

+**Arousal + Threat:**
+- Physical intimidation that becomes sexual
+- Making up after scary moments feels intensely bonding
+- You can't tell if the arousal is attraction or fear

+**The confusion this creates:**

+Many people struggle to name what happened because:
+- The sex felt good (bodies respond to stimulation regardless of consent)
+- They didn't say no clearly enough (they froze, fawned, or were confused)
+- The pleasure felt real (and it was—neurochemically)
+- The relationship "wasn't about sex" (so they dismiss the sexual dynamics)

+**The truth:**
+Sexuality in a narcissistic relationship is rarely clean.
+It carries the same patterns as everything else—control disguised as connection, pressure disguised as passion, and relief mistaken for intimacy.

 ### Red Flags to Trust

 - "I've never felt this way before" (in week one)